Longwater1234/WedemyClient/ZTasksToday.md

-### today 2022.01.23
+### today 2022.01.28
-- Wishlist CRUD completed
+- hide floaty CourseDetails card on smaller displays
-- Cart display and CRUD completed
+- some layout fixes.
-- Both notify on Delete.
+- managed to fix the floaty card on Cart